Calopadia cinereopruinosa: Taxonomy

-Calopadia cinereopruinosa was first scientifically described by lichenologists Frank Bungartz and Robert Lücking in 2011.
+Calopadia cinereopruinosa was first scientifically described by the lichenologists Frank Bungartz and Robert Lücking in 2011.
 The type specimen was collected by the first author from San Cristóbal Island, at an elevation of 400 m; there, in an open Psidium guajava shrubland it was found growing on the bark, wood, and dead twigs of Psidium guajava.
 The species epithet cinereopruinosa is derived from its grey-black, white- apothecia.